CantaoSu/ASR_TalkingClock/README.md

 `Cantao Su`

-Participated in the overall application framework design; was responsible for the daylight saving time advance reminder feature; the popup for obtaining the user's computer time; recorded audio files for the voice time announcement feature in English (male), Korean (male), and Korean (female); and adhered to Python writing conventions to refactor all code.
+Participated in the overall application framework design; was responsible for the daylight saving time advance reminder feature; the popup for obtaining the user's computer time; recorded audio files for the voice time announcement feature in English (male), Korean (male), and Korean (female); and adhered to Python writing conventions to refactor all code; Editing the User Manual, Description, Technical Challenges, GDPA Compliance and Reflection on FAIR Data part of README.

 `Weixi Lai`